-Jackie M. Johnson is an author, blogger and freelance writer who writes hope-filled content to hydrate your heart and nourish your soul so you can have a better life.
+Jackie M. Johnson is an author, blogger and writer who creates hope-filled and encouraging content so you can have a better life--with less stress and greater joy, peace and strength.

 Her books include the popular Power Prayers for Women, the helpful breakup recovery resource When Love Ends and the Ice Cream Carton Is Empty and Praying with Power When Life Gets Tough—insight and powerful prayers for everyday problems.
 Jackie blogs on this website and at Living Single on Dr. James Dobson's Family Talk website.
 Read More